 Entrepreneurship: Dr. Kevin Cox/ Entrepreneurs Panel

 The entrepreneurial spirit is important whether you want to start your own business, or simply take your business unit to the next level.
 This session will encourage participants to be entrepreneurial leaders that find sustainable solutions to economic and social problems.
-The afternoon session will include a panel of successful female entrepreneurs who will share some of their pitfalls and how they were able to overcome obstacles to achieve success.
+The session will include a panel of successful female entrepreneurs who will share some of their pitfalls and how they were able to overcome obstacles to achieve success.

-Feb.
-20 Communication: Dr. Emily Sacks
+Communication: Dr. Emily Sacks

 Good communication means the intended message is received by the audience without any distortions in meaning.
 Good communicators are generally superior employees and leaders because their teams understand the task at hand, and get the job done on time and on budget.
 This session will focus on oral communication; from one-on-one conversations to small group settings or presentations in front of a large audience.
 Participants will learn how to deliver bad news, resolve conflict and tools to propel themselves forward.

-March 13 Courage: Speakers Karen Pfeffer & Connie Phelan
+Courage: Speakers Karen Pfeffer & Connie Phelan

 Under-representation of women in senior leadership positions is related to the subtle, often self-imposed barriers of fear and risk-aversion.
 Organizations with few women in senior positions are inadvertently sending the message that being female is a leadership liability and thereby discourage their own up-and-coming female leaders.
 In this session, participants will learn where their fears come from, and to replace fears with courage in order to break the glass ceiling.
 This session is highly experiential including an optional walk over broken glass to represent someone who has broken through the glass ceiling and championed her goals.

-Kathleen Brush Women in Leadership Program
+Kathleen Brush Women in Executive Leadership Program

 - Time: 8:30am – 4:30pm

-- Hours: 84 Hours – PDUs / 8.4 CEUs
+- Hours: 60-65 Hours – PDUs

 - Location: Florida Atlantic University, Boca Raton Campus